Carlos Torre

 From Taylor Kingston (Shelburne, VT, USA):

 ‘In 1999, I worked with Gabriel Velasco on an English version of his book Vida y Partidas de Carlos Torre (Mexico City, 1993).
 It was published as The Life and Games of Carlos Torre (Milford, 2000).
-In my role as translator/editor I naturally compared Velasco’s work with other sources, including the entry on Torre in The Oxford Companion to Chess.
-I first noticed a minor error in The Companion’s account: the 1926 Chicago tournament at which the episode of the letters supposedly occurred was not the “Western championship”.
+In my role as translator/editor I naturally compared Velasco’s work with other sources, including the entry on Torre in the Oxford Companion to Chess.
+I first noticed a minor error in the Companion’s account: the 1926 Chicago tournament at which the episode of the letters supposedly occurred was not the “Western championship”.
 The tournament in which Torre played Edward Lasker was the Chicago Masters.
 See page 111 of the September-October 1926 American Chess Bulletin.

-A more significant difference was that The Companion’s tale of the emotionally painful letters which Torre supposedly received before his game with Lasker was conspicuously absent from Velasco’s account.
+A more significant difference was that the Companion’s tale of the emotionally painful letters which Torre supposedly received before his game with Lasker was conspicuously absent from Velasco’s account.
 When I asked him about this, he expressed the opinion that the letters never existed.
 He pointed to two big improbabilities: one, that the Mexican government would offer financial support to a chessplayer, and two, that Torre, who was not noted for romantic involvement with women, would have been engaged.

 Velasco also pointed out that Filiberto Terrazas’ novel El águila caída, written in 1962 and based on Torre’s life, featured the letters story prominently.
 Velasco regarded that book as more fiction than biography, and the episode of the letters as just one of its romantic embellishments.
 And I was struck by the fact that Terrazas’ tale of heartbreak closely mirrored another fictionalized biography, Frances Parkinson Keyes’ The Chess Players (1960), based on the life of Paul Morphy, in which a refused marriage proposal contributes to Morphy’s withdrawal from chess.
 Therefore, before the discussion of the Torre v Lasker game in The Life and Games of Carlos Torre we added a passage highly skeptical of the letters’ existence (see page 281).